esakh24/Starve_free_reader_writer/README.md

 **Writer**

 - It must call wait on both `in` and `out` semaphores as it uses both the shared variables `reader_in_counter` and `reader_out_counter` to determine its next action.
-- If both of these are equal i.e. the number of readers starting to read and have read are equal, it means there is no reader reading on the CS and the writer sets to write after signalling the `out` semaphore.
+- If both of these are equal, it means there is no reader present in the CS,the writer sets to write after signalling the `out` semaphore.
-- Else, reader/readers are in their CS.
-The writer sets the `writer_waiting` variable to true and wait on the `write_sem` semaphore, so that the last reader reading in the CS at the moment would be notified of its presence and can signal the `write_sem` semaphore once it's done reading.
+- Else, some reader(s) are in their CS.
+The writer sets the `writer_waiting` variable to true and wait on the `write_sem` semaphore, so that the last reader reading in the CS at the moment would be notified of its presence and latter can signal the `write_sem` semaphore once it's done reading.
 Upon receiving the signal, writer sets the `writer_waiting` to false and enters into its CS .
-When done it would release the `in` semaphore.
+When done, it would release the `in` semaphore.

 The code for writer is as follows: